THE TOCQUEVILLE SOCIETY

 For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the challenges facing Central Maryland to create a better future.

-These gifts account for more than 42 percent of United Way’s annual private sector fundraising.
-Since its founding in 1987, our Tocqueville Society has raised almost $146 million to make Baltimore and its surrounding communities better—and stronger.
+These gifts account for more than 40 percent of United Way’s annual private sector fundraising.
+Since its founding in 1987, our Tocqueville Society has raised more than $153 million to make Baltimore and its surrounding communities better—and stronger.

 Ready to make your Tocqueville gift?
 Click here.